Compensation After a Multi-Vehicle Crash in Ada, OK

 Excess and Umbrella Policies

 Some defendants have excess coverage over their auto policy.
-This additional coverage expand recovery substantially.
+These excess layers increase total available coverage.

 Interpleader Actions